Lisa Eldridge Velatura Balm in Rose Madder: Swatch & Honest Review

 Unlike traditional heavy cream blushes or sticky lip glosses, the Velatura Balm is designed to be a true hybrid.
 The formula is lightweight, buildable, and intentionally translucent, allowing your natural skin texture to peek through.
 It’s formulated with skin-loving ingredients to hydrate the skin while providing a fresh, watercolor-like flush of color.

-Lisa Eldridge Rose Madder: Shade Description & Swatch
+Lisa Eldridge Velatura Balm: Shade Descriptions & Swatch

-While the formula remains incredibly sheer across the board, the final color payoff relies heavily on how each shade interacts with your natural lip and skin undertones.
-The collection features five watercolor-inspired shades designed to flatter a variety of complexions:
+While Velatura Balm remains incredibly sheer across the board, the final color payoff relies heavily on how each shade interacts with your natural lip and skin undertones.
+The line features five watercolor-inspired shades designed to flatter a variety of complexions:

 - Rose Madder: A cool pink, think "just came in from the cold" flushed cheeks